CNuge/alfie/README.md

 # alfie <img src="alfie/data/alfie.jpeg" height="140" align="right" alt="Alfie"/>
 ## alignment free identification of eDNA

-Alfie is an alignment-free, kingdom level taxonomic classifier for DNA barcode.
+Alfie is an alignment-free, kingdom level taxonomic classifier for DNA barcode data.
 Alfie classifies sequences using a neural network which takes k-mer frequencies (default k = 4) as inputs and makes kingdom level classification predictions.
 At present, the program contains trained models for classification of cytochrome c oxidase I (COI) barcode sequences to the taxonomic level: kingdom.
 The program is effective at classifying sequences >200 base pairs in length, and no alignment information is needed.

 Alfie can be deployed from the command line for rapid file-to-file classification of sequences.
 This is an effective means of separating contaminant sequences in a DNA metabarcoding or environmental DNA dataset from sequences of interest.